pystruct/pystruct/doc/index.rst

 Installation
 =============
+To install pystruct, you need cvxopt, cython and scikit-learn.

 The easiest way to install pystruct is using pip:

     pip install pystruct

-You also need cvxopt and scikit-learn installed, and it is suggested that you also install additional packages for inference.
-The easiest way to get ready is:

-    pip install -r requirements.txt
+This will also install the additional inference packages ad3 and pyqpbo.

 You might also want to check out `OpenGM <http://ipa.iwr.uni-heidelberg.de/jkappes/opengm2/>`_, a library containing many many inference algorithms that can be used with